 “Thank you, Dad.
 I will, I promise.”

-“What are you doing up there, tree frog?”
+“What are you doing up there, tree frog?” she asked.

-“We have blueberries in the house already, you know?
+“There’s blueberries in the house already, you know?
 We’re having them tonight.”

-“What’s wrong?” she asked.
+“What’s wrong?”
+Irwin asked.

 “Well, he’s certainly tall enough to be one,” Irwin added.